nyalla/nyalla/README.md

 # Hello world...
 Myself Naveen , programming geek.
 I explore the things which I see interesting in technology.
 Professionally, I am working as a Software Engineer in India.
-Mostly my work includes of  backend design and implementation which includes Java , Spring boot framework.
+I do backend design and implementation which includes Java , Spring boot framework.

 ## Find me around the web 🌎
 - Learning and writing on <a href="https://dev.to/nyalla" target="_blank">dev.to/nyalla</a> 🎦 ✍🏾